bvdbrule/Sensebender-Lora/README.md

 Hereby some files for the Sensebender to replace the NRF24L01 for a RFM95W Lora module.

-This project contains the following files:
+This project contains the following files:<br>
 -A Fritzing file with a schema and PCB.<br>
 -Source code example to communicate with The Things Network with a Low Power library,  sending every 10 minute a message.<br>